Skip navigation

 If you are in ACE, ASAP, EDGE, or SEEK, you should speak to your advisor there about your schedule, but you can also benefit from talking to a faculty advisor in your department about things specific to your major and careers in your field.

-2. Decide on your next step to get in touch with an advisor and take action, whether that is setting yourself a reminder to attend in-person hours, sending an email, or submitting a form.
+2. Follow your department's instructions to contact an advisor, whether that is sending an email, or submitting a form.

 3. Make a list of questions you want to ask your advisor when you meet.
 The list should include the questions you had when filling out your Academic Career Planner.
 Here are additional ideas for topics you might want to ask about: